s-ram-1818/JAVA/Interfaces.md

-# Interfaces in Java
+# Complete Interface Notes in Java

 # What is an Interface?

-An interface in Java is used to achieve:
+An interface in Java is a mechanism used to achieve:
 ```java
 abstraction
 ```